 As far as the adaptation of analysed e-services for users with disabilities, considering the fact that all e-services in this category are accessed through a web browser, we could argue that they are immediately adapted for users with disabilities since web browsers can change font size, have text-to-speech plugins etc. None of the services used Flash technology which could prevent the mentioned web browsers' functionalities.
+The only service which was intentionally adapted for users with disabilities with disabilities.
 The only service which was intentionally adapted for users with disabilities was Customs declaration (in Denmark, Sweden and Germany).